Jennifer Nordquist

 board at the ClearPath Foundation, was an expert advisor to the Special Competitive Studies Project, is on the advisory council for Krach Institute for Tech Diplomacy, was a member of the Global Tech Security Commission, and is a member of the Carnegie Endowment for International Peace’s U.S. Foreign Policy for Clean Energy Taskforce.
 Virginia Governor Glenn Youngkin appointed her to the Virginia Biotechnology Research Park Partnership Authority in 2023.
-She served as an independent director at Sunlight Financial (SUNL) and was a Fellow at the University of Virginia Darden School of Business.
+She was an independent director at Sunlight Financial (SUNL) and was a Fellow at the University of Virginia Darden School of Business.

 Biography

 A graduate of the Chapin School in New York City, Nordquist received her Bachelor of Arts from Stanford University and her Master of Science in journalism from Northwestern University.

-From 2008 to 2017, Nordquist served as Chief of Staff of the Brookings Institution’s Economic Studies program.
+From 2008 to 2017, Nordquist was Chief of Staff of the Brookings Institution’s Economic Studies program.

-She formerly served under several roles during the administration of George W. Bush, including as Assistant Secretary (delegated) at the U.S. Department of Housing and Urban Development, a senior advisor in the Office of the Federal Coordinator for Gulf Coast Rebuilding, Deputy Chief of Staff at the Federal Deposit Insurance Corporation, and as Acting Director and Deputy Assistant Secretary at the U.S. Department of Education.
+She had several roles during the administration of George W. Bush, including as Assistant Secretary (delegated) at the U.S. Department of Housing and Urban Development, a senior advisor in the Office of the Federal Coordinator for Gulf Coast Rebuilding, Deputy Chief of Staff at the Federal Deposit Insurance Corporation, and Acting Director and Deputy Assistant Secretary at the U.S. Department of Education.

-Nordquist served as the Chief of Staff at the Council of Economic Advisers under Chairman Kevin Hassett from 2017 to 2019.
-During this time, she also served as a member of the Presidential Delegation to attend the Peace to Prosperity Workshop in Manama, Bahrain led by Jared Kushner.
-She again served as a Counselor to Chairman of the Council of Economic Advisers Stephen Miran in 2025.
+Nordquist was the Chief of Staff at the Council of Economic Advisers under Chairman Kevin Hassett from 2017 to 2019.
+During this time, she also was a member of the Presidential Delegation to attend the Peace to Prosperity Workshop in Manama, Bahrain led by Jared Kushner.
+She again was a Counselor to Chairman of the Council of Economic Advisers Stephen Miran in 2025.

 She received the Secretary of the Treasury's Distinguished Service Award and was named a Stanford Associate by the Stanford Board of Governors for outstanding alumni volunteer service.
-She also served on the Board of Directors of Gadsby's Tavern Museum in Alexandria, Virginia.
+She was on the Board of Directors of Gadsby's Tavern Museum in Alexandria, Virginia.

 United States Executive Director for the World Bank

 On March 8, 2019, President Donald Trump nominated her to position of the United States Executive Director of the World Bank.
 The Senate confirmed her to the position on September 12, 2019.
-Nordquist also served on the Audit Committee, the Committee on Governance, and the Committee on Development Effectiveness at the World Bank.
+Nordquist also was on the Audit Committee, the Committee on Governance, and the Committee on Development Effectiveness at the World Bank.
 As U.S. Executive Director, Nordquist was also on the Boards of the International Bank for Reconstruction and Development (IBRD), International Development Association (IDA), International Finance Corporation (IFC) and Directors to the Board of the Multilateral Investment Guarantee Agency (MIGA).

 Nordquist's work included representing the World Bank Group at international events, such as visiting developing nations to determine how the World Bank could encourage economic development or representing the World Bank at industry group events.
 Nordquist also worked with the President of the World Bank Group, David Malpass, on issues related to the U.S. government, economy, and financial services industry.